 - Comments allow you to collaborate on a single feature without losing track of the conversation.
 Anyone on your team can comment on a feature by clicking the + icon next to Comments on a feature card to create one.
-Use the @ symbol to tag members of your team and a # symbol to link in another Aha! for Product record.
+Use the @ symbol to tag members of your team and a # symbol to link in another Aha! record.

-- Requirements are a versatile record type in Aha! for Product.
+- Requirements are a versatile Aha! record type.
 They can represent a subset of the work to be done, such as research, design, or peer review.
 They can also be promoted to features themselves.
 Requirements can be assigned to members of your team, and you can comment on them as well — keeping the conversation on your feature much more organized.

 Features can be customized to ensure that you are only seeing information on your features that is relevant to your business.
 Here are a few customization options for features:

 - Create custom fields that fit your product’s needs, like expected ROI.

 - Customize the feature card field layout so that the most relevant fields show up where you need them to.